Access your Pro+ Content below.

-This article is part of the January 2012, Vol. 1, Issue 2 issue of Contact center strives for strategic role
+This article is part of the Customer Experience Exchange issue of January 2012, Vol. 1, Issue 2

 It may live on the front lines of day-to-day customer interaction, but the contact center is not always a pivotal piece of companies' customer experience management (CEM) plans.
 Here's how to transform the contact center into a strategic CEM asset.